ADHD in Neurodiversity

-The neurodiversity views ADHD as a variation in how the brain pays attention, feels, and responds to the world.
-Instead of asking how to make someone with ADHD act more “normal,” this view asks: What conditions allow this kind of mind to thrive?
+The neurodiversity perspective views ADHD not as a defect, but as a variation in how the brain allocates attention, processes emotion, and responds to stimulation.
+Instead of asking how to make the ADHD mind act “normal,” the question becomes: What conditions allow this kind of mind to function at its best?

 ADHD is characterized by: